Mary Breden, guest conductor

 HOW DO I REGISTER MY INSTITUTION AND STUDENTS?

 Simply fill out the institution and student registration forms and return with your payment.
 Secure the scores and help your students prepare for a wonderful experience.
 Then join us and watch it happen.

-great festival and welcome all new and former participants!
+We look forward to a great festival and welcome all new and former participants!